HuntsDesk/Ask-JDS/readme/implementation_plan_subscriptions_courses.md

             *   Wrap your payment form with the `<Elements>` provider from `@stripe/react-stripe-js`, passing the `client_secret` and Stripe instance.
             *   Mount the `<PaymentElement />` (and optionally `<LinkAuthenticationElement />`).
             *   Handle form submission using `stripe.confirmPayment({ elements, confirmParams: { return_url: 'your_order_confirmation_page_url' } })` for PaymentIntents, or `stripe.confirmSetup()` for SetupIntents.
             *   The `return_url` will be invoked by Stripe after the user attempts payment (or completes 3D Secure).
-Your page at this URL should check the status of the PaymentIntent/SetupIntent to show a success/failure message.
-The webhook will handle backend fulfillment.
+Your page at this URL should check the status of the PaymentIntent/SetupIntent (e.g., by calling another backend endpoint that retrieves the intent status from Stripe using its ID passed as a query parameter) to show a clear success/failure message to the user.
+The webhook will handle backend fulfillment and database updates.
+            *   It's crucial to handle errors returned by `stripe.confirmPayment()` or `stripe.confirmSetup()` directly in the client-side submission handler to inform the user of issues like card declines immediately.

 2.  **UI for Course Purchases (Embedded Flow)**:
     *   On course pages, a "Purchase Course" button.
 Clicking this should open a modal or navigate to an in-app checkout page where the Stripe Payment Element is displayed.